 Utilities and Furnishings

-Most agencies will pay for utilities such as, gas, electric, and water.
-As for cable and Internet this depends, some will pay some will not.
-Furnished housing usually consists of a queen-sized bed, dresser, nightstand (the usual bedroom necessitates) and kitchen table, couch, chair, lamp, coffee table and television.
-Items like a microwave, washer/dryer are not always considered usual items but can be discussed with the agency.
-Make this temporary housing your home and re-decorate a bit.
-This can give your home for a few weeks a temporary touch of personality.
+Most agencies will pay for utilities such as gas, electric, and water.
+This could be included in the agency placed housing, stipend, and/or per diem as mentioned above.
+As for cable and internet, this depends on the agency you are working with.
+Some will pay for these amenities and others will not.
+Furnished housing usually consists of the normal bedroom necessities such as a queen-sized bed, dresser, nightstand and more.
+There is also typically a kitchen table, couch, chair, lamp, coffee table, and television.
+Items like a microwave, washer/dryer are not always considered normally included items so be sure to check with your agency about these.
+Make this temporary housing your home and re-decorate a bit!
+This can give your home for the next few weeks a temporary touch of personality.

 Family, Friends, and Pets

-Bring your family bring your pet!
-While on assignment you can most definitely bring your loved ones.
-What better way to have this adventure than with your family, they too will be able to have this experience and be able to share it with you.
-Be sure to discuss this with your recruiter so that the proper accommodations can be made.
+Bring your family, bring your pet!
+While on an assignment you can most definitely bring your loved ones.
+What better way to have this adventure than with your family?
+They will be able to have a new experience and be able to share it with you!
+Bringing family members can really help avoid some of the negative feelings of separation or loneliness that a travel nurse might feel while on assignment.
+However, be sure to discuss this with your recruiter so that the proper accommodations can be made.
 When bringing your pet, keep in mind that there most likely will be an added deposit that you will have to pay to bring your furry pal.
-You can travel with another travel nurse as well.
-This could be beneficial to both of you for housing and stipend options.
+Your housing options will also be more limited due to the fact that some landlords do not allow pets.